Guzbyte-tech/MerkleTreeAirdropContract/README.md

 A Solidity smart contract (MerkleAirdrop.sol) that verifies claims using a Merkle tree root and proofs.

-Off-chain scripts merkle.js written in Node.js to generate the Merkle tree and Merkle proofs.
+Off-chain scripts merkle.mjs written in Node.js to generate the Merkle tree and Merkle proofs.

 Instructions for deploying and testing the contract on Remix.